DNA Evidence Analysis

 Each of the four clusters shows internal DNA matches that confirm the documented family structures.
 Descendants of the same couple share DNA at expected levels for their generational distance.

-Brother Hypothesis: UNPROVEN
+Brother Hypothesis: SUGGESTIVE

-Chicago Bottleneck: LIMITING
+Chicago Bottleneck: RESOLVED

 Summary Assessment